Symmetry restoration in the axially deformed proton-neutron quasiparticle random phase approximation for nuclear beta decay: The effect of angular-momentum projection: Introduction

 In the QRPA studies of deformed nuclei, excited states are built from quasiparticle excitations of deformed Hartree-Fock-Bogoliubov (HFB) states.
 As a consequence, the QRPA wave functions do not have well-defined values for conserved quantities such as total angular momentum and particle number.
 To compare with laboratory-frame observables, one must project intrinsic-frame states onto states with good quantum numbers.
 A symmetry-projected random phase approximation (RPA) with variation after projection (VAP) was derived in Ref.\cite{Federschmidt:1985}.
 This approach, however, has only been applied in a schematic R(8) model; in most studies of well-deformed nuclei, angular momentum projection (AMP) is implemented approximately, in the so-called needle approximation~\cite{Krumlinde:1984hbw,Arteaga:2008,Yousef:2009,Ravlic:2024hpi,Ring:1980}.
 This approximation, which assumes that rotated and unrotated wave functions are fully orthogonal regardless of the (non-zero) rotation angle.
 It is a reasonable approximation for large deformation, but is expected to fail for small deformation, where rotational symmetry must be restored through exact AMP. \footnote{In the spherical limit, however, the needle approximation is accidentally exact, even though even-even ground states are unchanged under rotation.} In recent years, the need to go beyond the needle approximation has led to the use of exact AMP with projection after variation (PAV) in axially deformed RPA calculations~\cite{Erler:2014,Porro:2024} of multipole strength functions.
 The projection was shown to significantly modify both monopole and quadrupole transition strengths in $^{24}$Mg~\cite{Porro:2024}.
 However, the method has never been applied to open-shell nuclei or to charge-changing processes such as $\beta$ decay.

 In this paper, we extend the axially-deformed pnFAM developed in Ref.~\cite{Mustonen:2014bya} for $\beta$ decay by incorporating exact AMP within a PAV scheme.
 This extension restores the rotational symmetry broken by deformed HFB solutions and, in some respects, is less involved than for charge-conserving processes, as it avoids complications from spurious rotational modes.
 We demonstrate the impact of symmetry restoration by computing Gamow-Teller (GT) strength functions and $\beta$ decay rates for several neutron-rich iron isotopes.
+It is worth pointing out that this work constitutes a nontrivial generalization of Ref.~\cite{Porro:2024} to charge-changing processes, in which pairing correlations between nucleons are included and the QRPA equations are solved within the pnFAM framework.

 The paper is organized as follows: Section~\ref{sec:framework} outlines the axially deformed pnFAM formalism and presents general expressions for computing transition strengths with AMP in the PAV scheme.
 Section~\ref{sec:Results and discussion} presents results for the Fermi and GT strength functions, along with the corresponding $\beta$-decay rates, both with and without exact AMP.
 Finally, Section~\ref{sec:summary} offers concluding remarks and directions for future research.